 San Francisco is serviced by two main airports, San Francisco International Airport (SFO) and Oakland International Airport (OAK).
 Both can be reached via BART, the Bay Area Rapid Transit system, which is the most cost-effective way to get from the airport to downtown and vice versa.
-It’s about $9 from downtown to SFO and about $8 to OAK.
+It’s about $9 from downtown to SFO and about $8 to OAK, one way.
 Direct airport transfers to your hotel are also available for under $20 when purchased in advanced.

 Gay Hotels & Gay Friendly Accommodation in San Francisco